phetsims/example-sim/README.md

 example-sim
 ===========

-Example demonstrating the structure of a simulation repository, etc.
+Example demonstrating the structure of a simulation repository, etc. etc.